-added Enable the MAC notification trap whenever a MAC address is added on this interface. removed Enable the MAC notification trap whenever a MAC address is removed from this interface.

-By default, the traps for both address addition and address removal are disabled.

-Even though you enable the notification trap for a specific interface by using the snmp trap mac-notification command, the trap is generated only when you enable the snmp-server enable traps mac-notification and the mac address-table notification global configuration commands.

-This example shows how to enable the MAC notification trap when a MAC address is added to a port:
+Syntax Description added Enable the MAC notification trap whenever a MAC address is added on this interface. removed Enable the MAC notification trap whenever a MAC address is removed from this interface.
+Defaults By default, the traps for both address addition and address removal are disabled.
+Command Modes Interface config uration Command History Release Modification 12.2(25)SEE This command was introduced.
+12.2(40)SE The change keyword was added.
+Usage Guidelines mac-notificatio u enable the notification trap for a specific interface by using the snmp trap on change command, the trap is generated only when you enter the snmp-server enable fication change and the mac address-table notification change global configuration Examples Switch(config) nows how to enable the MAC notification trap when a MAC address is added to a port: # interface gigabitethernet0/2 vour settings by entering the show mac address-table notification change interface

-Switch(config)# interface gigabitethernet0/2 Switch(config-if)# snmp trap mac-notification added

-You can verify your settings by entering the show mac address-table notification interface privileged EXEC command.

-Command Description clear mac address-table notification Clears the MAC address notification global counters. mac address-table notification Enables the MAC address notification feature. show mac address-table notification Displays the MAC address notification settings for all interfaces or on the specified interface when the interface keyword is appended. snmp-server enable traps Sends the SNMP MAC notification traps when the mac-notification keyword is appended.
+Related Commands Command Description clear mac address-table notification Clears the MAC address notification global counters. mac address-table notification Enables the MAC address notification feature. show mac address-table notification Displays the MAC address notification settings for all interfaces or on the specified interface when the interface keyword is appended. snmp-server enable traps Sends the SNMP MAC notification traps when the mac-notification keyword is appended.